mukulgarg909/carRentalBookingSystem/README.md

 # carRentalBookingSystem
-This application runs on https://localhost:3000/ (local server) and is build using node.js, express.js and mongo and has the following basic system features:
+This application runs on https://localhost:3000/ (local server) and is build using node.js, express.js and mongodb and has the following basic system features:

 • Add new cars